adam7400/laser-guitar/README.md

 A tutorial of how to setup the Pi can be viewed on the SpaceHarp Instagram or Facebook.
 Make sure your Pi has SSH and SPI enabled.

+Install CMake using the following command in the RaspberryPi command line
+	> sudo apt-get install cmake

-A Raspberry pi with the Raspbian OS is required for the following instructions.
+<p> A Raspberry pi with the Raspbian OS is required for the following instructions. </p>

 	Create a folder on your pi that will solely be for the SpaceHarp.
 Call the folder "Projects".